pitbred/my-moms-vpn/README.md

 `libbox.aar` is a prebuilt Android library from the **sing-box** project.
 It contains the core VPN functionality (VLESS / Reality, networking stack, etc.) used by this app.

+Tested with:

+* sing-box commit: fcc6017418fabc74af34c6f49b8ba2c9d55894a1
+* or version: v1.14.0-alpha.5 (if applicable)

+⚠️ Using a different version may introduce breaking changes and cause build errors.

 #### 📦 How to add